-“Simple question Carrie, will you DESTROY or ACCEPT OUR HELP?”
+“Damn it, Carrie, will you DESTROY or will you ACCEPT OUR HELP?”

-Her scream was incoherent, even as her palm finally came flying at his face.
+Her body shook, her scream was incoherent, and her palm came flying at his face.
 But he had half expected that reaction.
-So he ducked.

-And then he sprang back up, his own palm out, and scarcely believing that he was doing it, he slapped it hard against the cheek of the girl who could destroy them all.
-“DO YOU WANT TO CHOOSE US OR NOT, CARRIE?!”
+Then he sprang back up, his own palm out, and scarcely believing that he was doing it, he slapped it hard against the cheek of the girl who could destroy them all.
+“DO YOU WANT TO CHOOSE US OR NOT, CARRIE?”

 “I… I choose the unending pain,” she whispered.

 “I’m sorry,” Frank apologized at last.
-“But thank you.”
+“But on behalf of the world, thank you.”
 He shook out his hand, then extended it towards her.
 “Thank you, Carrie.”

 Frank frowned.
 His hand fell back to his side.
 “What?”

-“Bomb in the basement, exploding in about twenty seconds, still taking out this whole building.”
+“Bomb in the basement, exploding in about twenty seconds, still taking out this whole building and everyone in it.”

 Carrie cracked her knuckles.
-“So, here’s perhaps the last thing I will ever do… show ‘Shady’ what a temporal weapon is REALLY capable of.”
+“So, here’s perhaps the last thing I will ever do.
+Show ‘Shady’ what a temporal weapon is REALLY capable of.”
 She flashed her fellow time traveller a sad smile.
-“Thank you, Frank.
-And goodbye.”
-No sooner had she said it, then she seemed to wink out of existence, leaving behind only a gust of wind.